SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

    ![](./Media/open-appsettings.png)

-1. Open **appsettings.json** file and replace the following values for the variables below.
+1. Open the **appsettings.json** file and replace the following values for the variables below.

    | **Variables**                | **Values**                                                    |
    | ---------------------------- |---------------------------------------------------------------|